fuine/msc-thesis-typst/content/ch3_results.typ

 directions, and for all optimizers.
 CMA-ES and jSO have identical medians (0.182), while the median for DES is slightly worse -- 0.185.

-#figure(image("../images/titanic/rocs.svg"),
+#figure(image("../images/titanic/rocs.svg"), caption: flex-caption(
-  caption: flex-caption(
+  [Mean ROC curves for the best solutions found during optimization on the Titanic
-    [Mean ROC curves for the best solutions found during optimization on the Titanic dataset.
+    dataset.
 Curve for Logistic Regression model is provided as a reference.
   ],
-  [Mean ROC curves for the best solutions found during optimization on the Titanic dataset.],
+  [Mean ROC curves for the best solutions found during optimization on the Titanic
-  )
+    dataset.],
-)<fig:titanic_rocs>
+))<fig:titanic_rocs>

 #multipage-subfigures(
   ("titanic/rocs_values.svg", [ROC AUC]),
   ("titanic/eers_values.svg", [Equal Error Rate]),
   caption: flex-caption(
     [Box plots of RAUC and EER values for each run of the experiment on the Titanic dataset.
 Each dot denotes a single run of the experiment ],
-  [Box plots of RAUC and EER values for each run of the experiment on the Titanic dataset.]
+    [Box plots of RAUC and EER values for each run of the experiment on the Titanic dataset.],
   ),
-  label: <fig:titanic_raucs_eers>
+  label: <fig:titanic_raucs_eers>,
 )